 Internet banking is the facility given by the bank to access your Bank Account and do financial transactions online.
 It is an important part of digital banking.
 In the present scenario, the government and RBI are making efforts to limit the fallout of the coronavirus pandemic by avoiding social contact and visiting public places.
-So that you can use various modes of digital payment from the convenience of your homes through online channels like mobile banking and internet banking.
+So that you can use various modes of digital payment from the convenience of your home through online channels like mobile banking and internet banking.

 Internet Banking is the facility provided for the ease of your business.
 It should be used with due care.
-There are certain points that one should remember to protect your online banking account.
+There are certain points that one should remember to protect your internet banking account.

 15 Key points to protect your Internet Banking Account